Szomti/BetterShutdown/README.md

   - Input for basic commands (like in cmd)

 ## Planned:
-- List of types of shutdown to choose from
+- List of types of shutdown to choose from (restart, shutdown, hibernate, etc.)
 - Schedule shutdown but soft version (won't force every process to close)
+- Dark theme

 and more